 Amrit Music

-Which Indian Wind Instruments Are Still Used in Modern Music?
+Which Indian Wind Instruments Are Still Used In Modern Music?

 Many Indian wind instruments are used in modern music nowadays, where they can be seen in classical or even Bollywood.
 It is known that artists adapt these wind instruments for concert halls along with fusion genres, where they shine.
 As the use of these wind instruments grows, a sort of cultural importance is shown through it.
 There is versatility in the way these instruments work to please the audience, even in modern music.